 At the same time, the explosion of families and children into the homeless population was too much to be left alone.
-We began planning for and developing the third HUD program we operate today.
-The Family Housing and Learning Center (FHLC) is an on-site, ten unit transitional apartment complex.
-We have two case managers that meet weekly with each of the ten families that live there, guiding them through the challenges they face, and over the barriers to success.
-Each year, approximately ten families move from shelters, through the program and into housing; to date, six of these families have moved into Habitat for Humanity homes.
-While in the program, the residents are required to save money, work toward meeting goals, and maintain employment.
+We began planning for and developing our third HUD program.
+The Family Housing and Learning Center (FHLC) became an on-site, ten unit transitional apartment complex.
+Two case managers would meet weekly with each of the ten families that lived there, guiding them through the challenges they faced, and overcoming barriers to success.
+Each year, approximately ten families moved from shelters, through the program, and on to permanent housing; some families were able to qualify and move into Habitat for Humanity homes.
 The first apartment was filled in 1999.

 In that same year, the Kitchen was able to acquire the building to the west, 739 East 11th Street.
 Suddenly, we owned the entire north side of the 700 block of 11th Street.
 What would we do?
 The answer seemed simple.
 In 2000, we opened the doors to the Consider the Lilies Thrift Store.
 We still do exactly what our clothing give-away program did, but now we employ 12 people, many of whom are formerly homeless; again, this is part of our job training program.